-Negombo is a great place to start any tour in Sri Lanka with its wide beach and lively bars as well as its old historic quarter you can wander around and get the feel of Sri Lankan daily life.
+Negombo is a great place to start any tour in Sri Lanka with its wide beach and lively bars as well as its old historic quarter you can wonder around and get the feel of Sri Lankan daily life.
 The old fishing harbor filled with brightly decorated fishing boats and the traditional red sailed catamaran’s are great for photos.
-Late afternoon we meet to assemble bikes and trip briefing before a beachside dinner.
+This evening you can get to know your fellow cyclists over a welcome dinner.

 Today's cycling is approximately 80km.

 We can drop you off at a Colombo hotel or help you to extend your stay in Galle.